SirivellaAnjani/House-Prices-Prediction/README.md

 # Introduction
 Predicting house prices is a crucial task as it can offer insights into the economy, inflation, consumption, and demand and supply.
 With the significant role played by the housing market in the business cycle, studying housing sales and prices is essential.
 Machine learning has emerged as a popular approach to forecast house prices based on their attributes, enabling policymakers and economists to design better policies and estimate prepayments, housing mortgage, and affordability.
 Generally, predicting house prices involves a regression problem that machine learning models can address effectively.

+# Dataset
+In this project, the training dataset consists of 1460 rows, each representing data for a single house, and 80 columns representing various features of those houses.
+Similarly, the testing dataset contains information for 1461 houses, and 79 attributes are included in this set, with the remaining column to be predicted.

 # Method
 Using the code skeleton provided by [TensorFlow.org](https://www.tensorflow.org/decision_forests), the Random Forest model was built and evaluated.
 ```